 Common Policy Exclusions

-Both AD&D and traditional life insurance policies have certain exceptions in the types of deaths they’re able to cover, and it’s always important to read the fine print and understand fully how you’re being protected when you decide to purchase coverage.
+Both accidental death and traditional life insurance policies have exceptions.
+It’s important to read the fine print and understand fully how you’re being protected when you decide to purchase coverage.

 - Death while doing something illegal

-- Actions taken while under the influence of alcohol and drugs
+- Death as a result of actions taken while under the influence of alcohol and drugs

 - Death due to acts of war